2012 Harvard cheating scandal: Investigation

 A teaching fellow noticed similarities between a small number of exams during grading in May 2012.
 Platt reported the suspected plagiarism in a letter to administrative board secretary John "Jay" L. Ellison on May 14.
 The similarities were first noticed in answers for the bonus short answer question "Describe two developments in the history of Congress that ostensibly gave individual MCs [members of Congress] in the House greater freedom and/or control but ultimately centralized power in the hands of party leadership."
 Some students picked the "somewhat obscure" pair of the Cannon Revolt of 1910 and Henry Clay and "all the answers use the same (incorrect) reading of the course material in arguments that are identically structured."
 Additional comparisons revealed possible collaboration on the other questions.

 The administrative board reviewed all exams over the summer and flagged roughly 125 for suspected collaboration.
 The suspects constitute nearly half of the 279 students enrolled in the class and almost two percent of Harvard College's undergraduate student body.
 Harris said the similarities include "answers that look quite alike to answers that appear to have been lifted in their entirety."
 Harvard enlisted "supplemental fact finders" to deal with the load.
-Peter F. Lake, a Stetson University College of Law professor approximated fifty hours per student totaling "essentially one administrator’s entire year of energy."
+Peter F. Lake, a Stetson University College of Law professor, and Harvard alumnus, estimated that it would take approximated fifty hours per student totaling "essentially one administrator’s entire year of energy."

 Harvard announced the investigation publicly on August 30, 2012.
 Dean of undergraduate education Jay M. Harris justified the announcement as a springboard to raise awareness and a teachable moment.
 A senior under investigation dismissed this explanation, writing, "Harvard chose to go public with this story to first and foremost save their own asses."

 On the same day as the announcement, Harvard Faculty of Arts and Sciences dean Michael D. Smith sent an email to all faculty members informing them of the investigation and suggesting that they clarify their collaboration policies.

 Each student was given copies of their exams and similar ones, then had to submit a written explanation.
 The student met with an administrative board subcommittee and was shown the other students' statements.
 Some students named the classmates they collaborated with.
 The subcommittee recommended an action to the full board.

 Cases were finalized in September and December 2012.
 Students forced to withdraw vanished from campus as verdicts were issued every Tuesday.
 The administrative board completed its investigation in December 2012.